bgroenks96/MHS-Collections-Project/README.txt

 Who is allowed to collaborate on this project?
 Only selected individuals, probably involved with the Madeira Historical Society.
 The information regarding server-handling and login is not public.

-Who heads this project?
-The Eagle candidate himself - Brian Groenke.

 Project Source Components:

 Applet - The front-end Java applet that will be loaded into the MHS webpage and utilized by end-users to view artifact information.
 Uses the shared library.